trevorhuang1/csp2/index.md

 <a href="https://chat.openai.com/">ChatGPT</a>

 ## Plans for Week 3:
-1. Follow along in class and fix
+1. Follow along in class and clone the student repository again
+2. Create a project (calculator) and get it to work

 ## Day 2 of Blogging, 8/22
 My partner helped me post my freeform photo onto the website and adjust its size.
 I also linked some websites I always use for this class.
 I accidently made a lot of changes in index.html without knowing that it automatic overwrites.
 Luckily, I had enough time to redo my changes in index.md.